tdyer/login_songs/README.md

     Steps 3 and 4 repeat everytime someone tries to login to their account.

-#### Need to a use a salt for crypto hashes.
+#### Need to a use a salt to generate crypto hashes.

 This will prevent common ways of cracking a hash.
-A *salt* is a random string make it more difficult to crack the hash.
+A *salt* is a random string that makes it more difficult to crack the hash.
 This salt is feed into the hash algorithim along with the plain text password to produce a cryptographic hash.

 ## Registration/Signup